 I have a 4 grip size on one of my racquets and a 3 on the other.
 I use an extra grip on the smaller racquet to make them feel the same and it works great.

 So, if you’re unsure, choose the smaller option.
 If it is too small you can add any of the best tennis overgrips to compensate for the difference.
-However, if you order it too big, there is not much you can do.
+However, if you order it too big, it’s very difficult to customize your tennis racquet with a smaller grip size.

 Stop paying full price for tennis gear!
 Get deals on shoes, racquets & more up to 70% off.

 In general, loose strings will provide more power and a larger sweet spot.
 Looser is also more helpful in preventing tennis elbow injuries since you won’t have to swing as hard.
 The best tennis elbow braces can help prevent injury as well.
-Tighter strings will give you more control, but a smaller sweet spot and less feel.
+Tighter strings will give you more control, but a smaller sweet spot.

 Best Tennis Racquet for Beginner Adults

-As discussed above, for adults who are learning to play tennis, you want to start with a racquet over 100 square inches and around 11 ounces or less.
+As discussed above, for adults who are learning to play tennis, you want to start with a racquet over 100 square inches and under 11 ounces.

-Here are the 3 best options for adults:
+Here are the 3 best starter racquets for adults:

 Best Tennis Racquet for Female Beginners

-Female tennis players typically need more help with power and are better at control than men.
-For this reason, women starting out should look for a powerful racquet.
-The best choices will be 105 to 115 square inches with a thick frame.
+Female beginners typically need more help with power and are better at control than men.
+Women beginner tennis players should look for a powerful racquet over 105 square inches and under 10 ounces.

-The Head TI S6 and Babolat Drive 110 are our top female picks.
-Both of these racquets provide lots of power with lightweight technology and can help add spin to your shots as you improve.
-We reviewed several other good options above as well.
+Both racquets above provide lots of power with lightweight technology and can help add spin to your shots as you improve.

 Best Tennis Racquet for Beginner to Intermediate Players